iamdevonbutler/mongorules/README.md

 *An empty string or empty array that is 'required' will pass validation.
 If this is not the intended behavior, set a minLength value.*

 ### The 'default' property
 If 'required' is `false`, the 'default' property may be set.
-The default value will take effect if a value would fail 'required' validation for its respective data structure.
+The default value will take effect during an insert/upsert when a value is `undefined`.

-*Edge case example: if the notNull = true, value = null, required = false - the default value will be set.*

 ### The 'type' and 'dateFormat' properties